home-assistant/home-assistant.io/source/_integrations/modbus.markdown

   - switch
 ---

 [Modbus](http://www.modbus.org/) is a serial communication protocol to control PLCs (Programmable Logic Controller) and RTUs (Remote Terminal Unit).
-The integration adhere strictly to the [protocol specification](https://modbus.org/docs/Modbus_Application_Protocol_V1_1b3.pdf).
+The integration adheres strictly to the [protocol specification](https://modbus.org/docs/Modbus_Application_Protocol_V1_1b3.pdf).
 Modbus supports all devices adhering to the modbus standard.
 The communication between the device(s) can be serial (rs-485), TCP, or UDP connections.
 The modbus integration allows multiple communications e.g. serial combined with TCP or different TCP connected devices.

 # Configuring modbus